If I haven’t already said this to you yet, Happy New Year!

 #24.
 Become a problem solver.

 Help your readers find solutions to their problems.
-Create problem-solving content.
+Create problem-solving content on whatever medium you want to use, blog, videos, slides, eBooks, etc.

 #25.
-Focus more on creating great content, and less on trying to make money.
+Focus more on creating actionable content, and less on trying to make money.

-The problem with some bloggers these days is that they’re obsessed with making money, money, money.
+The problem with some new bloggers is that they’re obsessed with making money, money, money.

 Focus more on creating content that will blow everything else out of the water.